arnarb89/LightMind/README.md

 # LightMind
 This is a Java application I started as a school project but I worked at it all following summer.
 It is a mindmap creation software with a lot of features.
+Link to executable file: https://notendur.hi.is/abs41/LightMind.jar

 Create, move og delete bubbles.
 Can apply operations on many bubbles at once where applies.